-The EU STEM Coalition
+EU STEM Coalition

-Triple Helix approach
+Triple helix approach

 The concept of the Triple Helix of academia-industry-government relationships initiated in the 1990s.
 Its main thesis is that the potential for innovation and economic development in a Knowledge Society lies in the effective collaboration between academia, industry and government.
 Experience has shown that a triple helix approach is effective when pursuing a national STEM strategy.
 It ensures that all stakeholders are involved and engaged and that the implementation of national STEM strategies is sustainable and fully aligned with the national and regional context and objectives.